materialsproject/docs/docs/open-apis/the-materials-api.md

 ## Resources
 In the Materials Project, resources are generally packages of information about a material or an analysis (e.g., a reaction).
 Currently supported information types (v2 of the REST API) include the following:

 Materials - Standard calculated or experimental information about a material.

-Battery - Battery application specific information Reaction - Information about a reaction.
+Battery - Battery application specific information.

+Reaction - Information about a reaction.

 ## Authentication